caleblee789/Anki-Gardening/README.md

 *Reviewer showcase with several reward states.
 The sequence is not representative of typical reward frequency.*

 ## Get started

-These steps are for testers who already have the preview package.

 1. In desktop Anki, choose **Tools → Add-ons → Install from file**, select `anki_garden.ankiaddon`, and restart Anki.
 2. Select **Choose a plant** on the home screen.
 Your first starter is free.